Z11mm/deploy-three-tier-app-gke/README.md

         - Node
         - Google Kubernetes Engine
         - Docker
+        - Slack Notifications
 ## Continuous Integration (CI pipeline)
 A push to the repository triggers the CI/CD script in the Jenkinsfile.
 The CI portion of the script does the following:
 * Runs `npm run build` to create a build folder.
 * Builds a Docker image using the `docker-compose-prod.yml` file.
 * Pushes the Docker image to DockerHub with a tag version corresponding to the build id.
+* Sends Slack notifications when build starts and if build is successful or build fails.

 ## Continuous Deployment (CD pipeline)